 The reality for many R&D teams is that there is more work than time available, resources are stretched, and outcomes and timeframes can be unpredictable.
 Design of experiments (DoE) is critical for realising the benefits of data analytics quickly.
 It helps businesses make better decisions faster and meet project milestones more predictably.
 This in turn helps to reduce stress levels on individuals, leading to more productive, efficient teams.

 Tatjana Königsmann is a team manager in R&D at surface-finishing solutions provider Atotech, where she works on new products.
-She described the stresses of delivering results within time and resource constraints: ‘The pressure is enormous.
-You have to do it in very short timescales, and you have to learn a lot quickly.’
+She described the stresses of delivering results in time and as efficiently as possible: ‘There are days when the pressure is quite high.
+You want to do it in very short timescales, and you have to learn a lot quickly.’
 DoE is fundamental to her team’s ability to deliver results.